 The USACE should allow contractors—the only parties with experience in labor-management relations in the construction industry, and the only ones that would be subject to the terms and conditions of a PLA—to decide whether a PLA is appropriate for a particular project.
 The USACE should expect contractors to voluntarily execute PLAs if they would lower their costs, make them more competitive, and help them achieve economy and efficiency in federal procurement.

 It is difficult to make a convincing case that government-mandated PLAs are needed on any USACE project for a variety of compelling reasons.
 However, here’s one key reason why a PLA mandate is not needed: The Bureau of Labor Statistics’ (BLS) most recent report indicates 86.8 percent of the U.S. private construction industry workforce does not belong to a union.
-In New Jersey, 81.8 percent of its private construction workforce does not belong to a union.
+In New Jersey, 81.8 percent of the private construction workforce does not belong to a union.

 In today’s construction marketplace, as has been the case for decades, there is a qualified, thriving and skilled alternative to union labor.
-There are quality merit shop contractors and skilled employees that will build these projects on time and on budget and without a PLA.
+Quality merit shop contractors and skilled employees can build these projects on time and on budget without a PLA.
 However, if these projects are subject to a PLA, the USACE can expect less competition, increased costs and potential delays.

-In the interest of understanding [Insert Company Name] perspective on the controversial PLA issue and putting our comments in the appropriate context, the USACE should understand that it is difficult to predict precisely how a PLA will impact the USACE construction projects at Little Egg Inlet without reviewing the exact content of a PLA.
+In the interest of understanding [Insert Company Name’s] perspective on the controversial PLA issue and putting our comments in the appropriate context, the USACE should know that it is difficult to predict precisely how a PLA will impact the Little Egg Inlet construction project without reviewing the exact content of a PLA.
 A PLA is a contract, so the various terms and conditions contained within will significantly increase or decrease its anti-competitive and discriminatory effect.

 Without knowing the exact timing, process and content of a PLA mandate in the USACE procurement, our response assumes a USACE PLA will contain the following mandatory provisions that are particularly objectionable to nonunion companies and their employees: